matteocorti/check_ssl_cert/README.md

-      --ocsp-warning hours         Minimum number of hours an OCSP response has to be valid to issue a warning status --openssl path               Path of the openssl binary to be used -p,--port port                  TCP port (default 443)
+      --ocsp-warning hours         Minimum number of hours an OCSP response has to be valid to issue a warning status --openssl path               Path of the openssl binary to be used --path path                  Set the PATH variable to 'path' -p,--port port                  TCP port (default 443)
       --precision digits           Number of decimal places for durations: defaults to 0 if critical or warning are